Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 Can individuals be identified from the data?

-Pseudonymised data is still personal data.
-It may only be processed in a secure environment with no direct internet access.
-The data permit holder or data processor commits to conditions that prohibit attempts to identify individuals from pseudonymised data.
+Pseudonymised data may only be processed in a secure environment without an internet connection.
+The permit holder commits to conditions that prohibit any attempts to identify individuals.

 For what purposes can social and health data be used?